AuReMe/metage2metabo/README.md

 If you use ``m2m recon``, please cite additionally:

-- ``Pathway Tools`` for the reconstruction of draft metabolic networks:
+- ``Pathway Tools`` for the reconstruction of draft metabolic networks (the article can be not up-to-date, look at the [Publications](https://biocyc.org/publications.shtml) on the BioCyc site):

 Karp P D, Midford P E, Billington R, Kothari A, Krummenacker M, Latendresse M, Ong W K, Subhraveti P, Caspi R, Fulcher C, Keseler I M, Paley SM.
 Pathway Tools version 23.0 update: software for pathway/genome informatics and systems biology.
 Briefings in Bioinformatics 2021;22:109–126. [https://doi.org/10.1093/bib/bbz104](https://doi.org/10.1093/bib/bbz104).